kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.Rmd

 # Functions

-- Now that we have learned how to hold data in R as a variable, we can start performing tasks on the data using functions.
 - Functions are a way to repeat the same task on different data.
 - R has many built-in functions that perform common tasks